infphyny/FpgaRiscV/README.md

 DDR3 with Intel IP work but implementation is not optimized.
 Write speed is ~12MiB/s.
 So no burstmode with burst size greater than one supported right now.

-Started to work on DDR3 memory support, but signals have some glitches that prevent the ddr3 example to run reliably.
-Still investigating on that problem, Run time vary from 0s to 30 minutes.
-Need to push Key0 on the board (reset button of the soc) a couple of times to be able to make it run.

 Started to work on usb.
 When building hardware, the timing requirements are not met because of TUSB1210 hardware controller but other peripherals still works.